VictorCazanave/taiwan-weather/README.md

 	prefix: Date.now() + '_',
 	toJson: true
 }, () => {
-  // Do something with this file
+  // Do something with these files
 });
 ```